Mary Church Terrell: Integration

-Through family connections and social networking, Terrell met many influential black activists of her day, including Booker T. Washington, director of the influential Tuskegee Institute in Alabama.
+Through family connections and social networking, Terrell met many influential African-American activists of her day, including Booker T. Washington, director of the influential Tuskegee Institute in Alabama.
 At the age of 17, when she was enrolled at Oberlin, her father introduced her to activist Frederick Douglass at President James Garfield's inaugural gala.
 She became especially close with Douglass and worked with him on several civil rights campaigns.
 One of these campaigns includes a petition both Terrell and Douglass signed, in 1893, in hopes of a hearing of statement regarding lawless cases where black individuals in certain states were not receiving due process of law.
 Shortly after her marriage to Robert Terrell, she considered retiring from activism to focus on family life.
 Douglass, making the case that her talent was too immense to go unused, persuaded her to stay in public life.

 In 1904, Terrell was invited to speak at the International Congress of Women, held in Berlin, Germany.
 She was the only black woman at the conference.
 She received an enthusiastic ovation when she honored the host nation by delivering her address in German.
 She delivered the speech in French, and concluded with the English version.

-In 1909, Terrell was one of two black women (journalist Ida B. Wells-Barnett was the other) invited to sign the "Call" and to attend the first organizational meeting of the National Association for the Advancement of Colored People (NAACP), becoming a founding member.
+In 1909, Terrell was one of two African-American women (journalist Ida B. Wells-Barnett was the other) invited to sign the "Call" and to attend the first organizational meeting of the National Association for the Advancement of Colored People (NAACP), becoming a founding member.
 In 1913–14, she helped organize the Delta Sigma Theta sorority.
 She helped write its oath and became an honorary member.

 In World War I, Terrell was involved with the War Camp Community Service, which supported recreation for servicemen.
 Later it aided in issues related to the demobilization of black servicemen.
 Terrell was a delegate to the International Peace Conference after the end of the war.
 While in England, she stayed with H. G. Wells and his wife at their invitation.